ellisda/hash-srv/README.md

 5-sec delay - can maybe still use chan if we model the 5 sec as a slow service call that must return before we can do something
  - timer.After rather than sleep.
 Consider garbage collection of the timer though
+ - Should we rate limit these? i.e. if we receive a burst of 10K hash requests in the first 5 sec, before any have completed their 5-sec wait, should we expect all 10K to succeed.
+How about 10M requests in first 5 sec (stored in memory)?

 HTTP Server - port 8080 but configurable (golang flag, can provide env-var wrapper later if desired)
  - no or minimal muxing necesarry.
 Http/1, application/json only content type